 Yet, whether it is fulfilling to you likely hinges on one question.
 Are you willing to accept that heaven may be a timeless state rather than a place in time?
 If you are, than you have smelled the fragrance of that expensive perfume and know that the bottle is indeed full.

 - * - This article was the second written on the natural afterlife and has been updated only slightly, mostly to reflect some revised terminology.
 For a more comprehensive, in-depth, and scholarly article on the natural afterlife, including a near proof of its existence, see The Theory of a Natural Afterlife: A Newfound, Real Possibility for What Awaits Us at Death.
-It can be accessed as originally published at http://jcer.com/index.php/jcj/article/view/618/632, or a postprint version with some revisions is available at ResearchGate.net by clicking on its title and at academia.edu.
-A more recent, yet unpublished article on the natural afterlife, The Theory of a Natural Eternal Consciousness: The Psychological Basis for a Natural Afterlife, generalizes the theory of a natural afterlife giving it a stronger psychological basis.
-The article posits a non-supernatural, timeless and eternal consciousness that in the mind of the dying person survives death.
-The experience can range from near-nothingness to a natural afterlife.
-In deducing a natural eternal consciousness, based on empirical truths, the article “proves” the theory of a natural afterlife, which this present article only describes as “nearly certain.”
-A postprint version of the unpublished article is available at ResearchGate.net by clicking on its title and at academia.edu.
+It can be accessed as originally published at http://jcer.com/index.php/jcj/article/view/618/632, or a postprint version with some revisions is available at ResearchGate.net (by clicking on its title) and at academia.edu.
+A more recently published article on the natural afterlife, The Theory of a Natural Eternal Consciousness: The Psychological Basis for a Natural Afterlife, generalizes the theory of a natural afterlife, giving it a stronger scientific basis.
+The article posits a timeless natural eternal consciousness (NEC) that in the mind of the dying person survives death.
+The NEC experience can range from near-nothingness to a natural afterlife.
+In deducing the NEC based on empirical truths, the article “proves” the theory of a natural afterlife, which this present article only describes as “nearly certain.”
+A postprint version of the published article is available at ResearchGate.net (by clicking on its title) and at academia.edu.